Analytic Study of $p$-Bessel Functions: Fractional Calculus, Integral Representations, and Complex Extensions: Introduction and main results

 \end{theorem} These integral formulas, defined as double- and single-variable integrals, are particularly suitable for real-analytic asymptotic studies.
 Finally, we extend the series definition to the complex domain and derive an alternative integral representation in terms of the entire function

 \begin{theorem}[\textit{Poisson-type integral representation for $p$-Bessel Functions}] \ \\ \itshape{Let $p$ satisfy $(2/p)$ is a positive odd integer, then the following holds.}

 \end{theorem} This complex-analytic form confirms that $\mathcal{J}_{\omega,\varphi}^{[p]}$ is holomorphic on $z\in \mathbb{C}\setminus\mathbb{R}_{-}$, and all results derived for $r \ge 0$, including fractional derivative relations and real-analytic integral formulas, remain valid in the complex setting.
 In particular, this integral representation, being a one-variable function, is suitable for future studies using residue calculus and contour deformation, whereas the integral representation (Theorem \ref{matcal-J-int0}), defined as a two-variable integral, is primarily useful for asymptotic analysis on the real axis.
 Taken together, these observations establish $\mathcal{J}_{\omega,\varphi}^{[p]}$ as a genuinely new class of oscillatory kernels, forming an anisotropic analogue of classical Bessel functions in Fourier analysis.
 Their study not only generalizes Hardy-type lattice point identities but also provides a comprehensive analytic framework for $p$-circle lattice point problems, integrating fractional calculus, real and complex integral representations, and asymptotic analysis.
 This paper is structured as follows.
 In the next section, we prove identities involving Erd\'{e}lyi–Kober-type fractional derivatives (Theorem \ref{E-K-derJ}).
-Section 3 studies integral representations (Theorem \ref{matcal-J-int0}) and derives the corresponding asymptotic behavior, with special attention to the coordinate axes and the case of order zero.
+Section 3 focuses on the asymptotic behavior at infinity, examining in particular the asymptotic behavior under certain conditions, and also derives integral representations (Theorem \ref{matcal-J-int0}) that are useful for asymptotic analysis.
 Finally, we extend the $p$-Bessel functions to the complex domain and derive a Poisson-type integral representation (Theorem \ref{GPIR}).